Davis Willow

 Getting to the campground:

 From the town of Pecos, NM, take New Mexico 63 north.
-Cross the river near a sign pointing to the Holy Ghost campground (do not take the road to the Holy Ghost campground).
 Near the Terrero General Store (which offers showers for $5.00), the road makes a sharp right turn, but there is really no other place to go.
 A little past the store, but before you get to the old mine tailings on the right, take Forest Road 646 to the right (approximately eastward).
 After a few tenths of a mile, a small road takes off to the left.
 Do not take it, but remain on the main road.
 After about 0.8 mi, you will arrive at the campground.

 Note that the road from Pecos is narrow and it has many sharp turns.
 Expect to take a good part of an hour to get from Pecos to the campground.